March 2026 Round-Up

 Alex Quicho, Alley to Heaven (still), 2023, CGI Video, 19min.
 Image courtesy of the artist.

-Developed as part of the Stanley Picker Fellowship and commissioned by Stanley Picker Gallery, Kingston University London, A World of Islands brings together artistic perspectives and research on the Philippine archipelago.
-The exhibition is curated by Ligaya Salazar, and attempts to locate the ‘tropics’ as both a mythological and real place.
+A World of Islands brings together artistic perspectives and research on the Philippine archipelago.
+Curated by Ligaya Salazar, the exhibition attempts to locate the ‘tropics’ as both a mythological and real place.
 It unpicks clichés and relocates agency to the ‘tropical’ narrative.
-Eight artistic voices were assembled to foreground these complexities: Nice Buenaventura, Kim Sacay Chin, Stephanie Comilang, Ronyel Compra, Carol Anne McChrystal, Alex Quicho, Joar Songcuya, and Derek Tumala.
+First exhibited at The Stanley Picker Gallery, Kingston University London, eight artistic voices were assembled to foreground these complexities in its second iteration at the Ateneo Art Gallery: Nice Buenaventura, Kim Sacay Chin, Stephanie Comilang, Ronyel Compra, Carol Anne McChrystal, Alex Quicho, Joar Songcuya, and Derek Tumala.
 Emerging from their works examining Philippine climate, peoples, and their diasporic movements are shared colonial and ecological traumas.
 Together, they remind viewers that as a world of islands, our futures are bound together.

 A World of Islands: On Palms, Coconuts, & Storms is on view until 24 May 2026 at Ateneo Art Gallery, Quezon City, Philippines.
 More information here.